 - Fast-tracking joint projects with commercial and therapeutic potential

-- Networking CFN researchers, and industry and other potential partners, through the Network's annual conference, national forum, webinars and other KT activities
+- Providing networking opportunities for CFN researchers, and industry and other potential partners, through the Network's annual conference, national forum, webinars and other KT activities

 For partnership opportunities please contact:

-CFN is partnering with the Canadian Society of Palliative Care Physicians (CSPCP) and others on a study to evaluate palliative care physicians needs and current resources.
+CFN partnered with the Canadian Society of Palliative Care Physicians (CSPCP) and others on a study to evaluate palliative care physicians needs and current resources.

 Currently only 30 percent of Canadians have access to palliative care, despite evidence that palliative care provides better pain and symptom management, better patient and family satisfaction, lower system costs, and in some cases, increased longevity.
 Growing recognition of these factors has raised expectations for access to palliative care across Canada.
 An appropriately trained workforce in all health care disciplines, including medicine, will be required.
 No comprehensive data existed regarding the palliative physician workforce in Canada, and is needed to support collaborative planning with policymakers to optimize societal needs.
 CFN was pleased to partner with the Canadian Society of Palliative Care Physicians (CSPCP) and others on systematically evaluating available and required physicians, workload and remuneration.

-Results of the study will be available in late spring 2015.
+Results of the study were published in late spring 2015.